-The LBPPR was formed the following year and quickly established itself as a prominent winter ball venue featuring the talents of many exceptional Major League, Negro League and Latin American players.
+The LBPPR was formed the following year and quickly established itself as a prominent winter ball venue featuring the talents of many exceptional major league, Negro League, and Latin American players.
 Coimbre played the inaugural winter league season for his native Ponce before traveling to New York City, where he was recruited to play for the Puerto Rican Stars, a barnstorming team that played throughout the Northeast.
 There he was noticed by Alejandro Pómpez, the legendary owner of the New York Cubans, who signed Coimbre to join the Cubans for the 1940 season.

 Coimbre returned to Ponce to play for the Leones in the 1941-42 season, leading his team to a record of 30-13 and the league championship.
-The Leones featured several veterans of the Negro Leagues, including Howard Easterling, Barney Morris, Max Manning and the team’s manager, George Scales.
+The Leones featured several veterans of the Negro Leagues, including Howard Easterling, Barney Morris, Max Manning, and the team’s manager, George Scales.
 They repeated as champions in 1942-43, and Coimbre won the batting title with a .342 mark.
-He was named co-MVP of the league along with Luis Olmo.

 Coimbre did not play in North America in 1942 – the year when light-skinned, European-looking Hiram Bithorn became the first Puerto Rican in the majors – but returned to the Cubans for the 1943 season.
 He hit for an average of .428 and was once again selected as the starting right fielder for the East in the annual All-Star game.